 Seating the RAM

 Now comes one of the next easiest jobs in this build process.
 Installing the RAM.
 With a close look, you'll see from markings on the motherboard and instructions in the manual that the RAM needs to be installed in a certain order.
-For this motherboard, you need to fit the sticks in DIMM slots A1 and A2 first if you only have a pair of RAM sticks.
-Putting them in B1 and B2 will not work - unless you already have RAM in A1 and A2 and ram needs to be installed in pairs.
+For this motherboard, you need to fit the sticks in DIMM slots A2 and B2 first if you only have a pair of RAM sticks.
+Putting them in A1 and B1 will not work - you can see the different combinations in the motherboard's manual.

 Installing the M.2 NVMe SSD